A Note from Mr. Jennings:

 HAPPENINGS IN THE BAND ROOM:

 The bands are busily preparing for their upcoming performances.
-The Intermediate Band and Beginning Band have a concert on Tuesday, February 5, 2019 at 7:00 pm in the new gym.
-Upcoming festivals and contests for Concert Band include: the LTHS Band Festival on Thursday, February 21 at 7:00 pm at LTHS and the IGSMA District Band Contest on Saturday, March 9 at Minooka Junior High in Minooka.
-Tentatively, we will be playing at 1:00 pm, so call time will be around 11:15 am.
+The Intermediate Band and Beginning Band have a concert on Tuesday, February 4, 2020 at 7:00 pm in the Feneli gym.
+Upcoming festivals and contests for Concert Band include: the LTHS Band Festival on Thursday, February 20 at 7:00 pm at LTHS and the IGSMA District Band Contest on Saturday, March 7 at Minooka Junior High in Minooka.
 Finalized times and information will be coming home as soon as it becomes available.
 Continue to encourage your child to practice at least 30 minutes four to six times a week or at least 120 minutes a week.
 It is guaranteed the more your child practices, the better they will become on their instrument.

-On Friday, February 1, Concert Band will be having a Concert Band rehearsal and lock-in.
+On Friday, February 7, Concert Band will be having a Concert Band rehearsal and lock-in.
 The rehearsal will be from 6:00 pm-9:15 pm.
-This year, our guest clinician will be Mr. Andrew Beckwith from Lockport Township High School.
+This year, our guest clinician will be Mr. Bill Goetz from Troy Middle School in Plainfield.
 Also, other music teachers will be here to help with sectionals and smaller groups.
 The fun night will be from 9:15 pm-12 am.
 The students will have the opportunity to hang out in the gym, play on scooters, watch movies, play games, etc. Students need to be picked up promptly at 12:00 am from Door 1.